therladbsgh/therladbsgh.github.io/website/index.md

 Still, though, I find many benefits in creating websites from scratch.
 First of all, it's free (in terms of money, no guarantee for your time, of course.)
 I have not paid a single penny making these sites, whereas most other services require a minimum of USD$10 or above monthly.
+(That was a lie.
+I did pay for the domain name, but for the grand price of USD$0.99, which lasts for a year.
+Pretty nice deal.)
 Secondly, I have absolute, total control over what I want to do with this site, which is a privilege that is not as possible in other services.

 Nonetheless, if I begin working on a site, I'll make sure to list them here.
 I would also like the opportunity to try out Wordpress sometime, if I were to overcome the